 Principal accountabilities

-Lead the contract management of the Mayor’s selected licensed energy supplier to implement the Mayor’s vision of an Energy Supply Company for Londoners, delivering fair electricity and gas prices to all Londoners, especially the fuel poor, provide them with integrated energy saving and fuel poverty advice and innovative services.
+Lead the commercial and contract management of the Mayor’s selected licensed energy supplier to implement the Mayor’s vision of an Energy Supply Company for Londoners, delivering fair electricity and gas prices to all Londoners, especially the fuel poor, and providing them with integrated energy saving and fuel poverty advice and innovative services.
 This will require building effective relationships with the supplier at senior (CEO and CFO) level.

 Manage and monitor the supplier against agreed Service Level Agreements (SLAs), using the full range of contractual (including an incentivisation framework) and other levers to optimise performance, identifying and reporting on risks and issues as appropriate.

+Work with the supplier to drive customer take-up, including stakeholder engagement to leverage internal and external promotion opportunities.

 Drive decisions on pricing and new tariff offers through GLA decision-making to very tight timescales (a few days).